Cover Image for Production-ready AI Agents Hackathon @ AI By the Bay

 THE CHALLENGE

-You will need to illustrate how your agent accomplishes these production-oriented tasks while still providing access to business data and processes.
+You will need to illustrate how your agent accomplishes these production-ready tasks while still providing access to business data and processes.
 Bonus points if you use tools to validate the production readiness of your agent.

 WHO SHOULD ATTEND